Quick Cash Loans logo

 Quick Cash Loans Review

 The company's primary product is payday loans, marketed as short-term borrowing solutions for amounts up to $1,000.
-They advertise average turnaround times of less than 30 minutes for in-store approvals and claim next-business-day funding for online applications.
-Quick Cash Loans explicitly states they accept applicants with bad credit and perform soft credit checks rather than hard inquiries.
+They advertise average turnaround times of less than 30 minutes for in-store approvals and claim next-business-day funding for online applications. short-term cash access Loans explicitly states they accept applicants with bad credit and perform soft credit checks rather than hard inquiries.
 Eligibility requirements are straightforward: applicants must be 18+, provide a valid ID, proof of income, active checking account, and contact information.
 The company emphasizes that applying does not affect FICO credit scores.

 A critical caveat: the company's website footer contains a disclaimer stating QuickCashLoansWow.com is an "online direct lender connecting service, not a lender or broker," which contradicts the store-based lending representation.
 Payday loans carry significantly higher interest rates and fees than traditional credit products and are explicitly flagged as unsuitable for long-term borrowing.
 The company acknowledges this risk, advising customers to borrow only what they can repay by their next paycheck.
 No specific APR, fee schedule, or rate transparency appears on the provided page content.